godfat/rib/README.md

     require 'rib'

 All others are optional.
 The core plugins are lying in `rib/core/*.rb`, and more plugins are lying in `rib/more/*.rb`.
-There are also so-called zore plugins which are lying in `rib/zore/*.rb`, which are used as special Rib command, such as `Rib.anchor` and `Rib.edit`.
-You can simply get

-* All
-* App

-Another one is local binding inside a method:

-    Ripl.anchor binding

-Then you can look through local variables inside a method with an interactive environment.
-Anchor could be nested, too.
-You can anchor another object inside a Rib session.
-The number shown in prompt is the level of anchors, starting from 1.
+You can read `rib/app/ramaze.rb` and `bin/rib-ramaze` as a Rib App reference implementation, because it's very simple, simpler than rib-rails.

 ## LICENSE: